 - ARM I: Pelvic external-beam radiation therapy (EBRT) or intensity-modulated radiation therapy (IMRT) 5 days a week for 5.5 weeks.

 - ARM II: Cisplatin IV over 1-2 hours on day 1 and radiotherapy as in Arm I. Treatment with cisplatin repeats every 7 days for up to 6 courses in the absence of disease progression or unacceptable toxicity.

-After completion of study therapy, patients are followed up every 3 months for 2 years, then every 6 months for 3 years, and then annually thereafter.
+After completion of study therapy, follow ups occur every 3 months for 2 years, then every 6 months for 3 years, and then annually thereafter.